tylerlight071/Nexus-Pet-Portal/README.md

 ## Contributing 💖

 We welcome contributions from compassionate individuals who share our mission!
-If you'd like to contribute to FurEver Friends, follow these steps:
+If you'd like to contribute to Nexus Pet Portal, follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-name`).